laitanawe/intro-to-bash/setup.md

 ## Download files
 You need to download some files to follow this lesson.

-1. Download [shell-lesson-data.zip][zip-file] and move the file to your Desktop.
+1. Download [shell-lesson-data.zip][zip-file] and move the file to your Desktop and navigate to your desktop from the command line.
+2. cd ~/Desktop
+3. unzip shell-lesson-data.zip
-2. Unzip/extract the file.
+4. Unzip/extract the file.
    **Let your instructor know if you need help with this step**.
    You should end up with a new folder called **`shell-lesson-data`** on your Desktop.